oarepo/oarepo-oai-pmh-harvester/README.md

     * **oai_endpoint**: URL adress
     * **set**: name of OAI set
     * **metadata_prefix**: name of OAI metadata prefix
+    * **bulk**: if bulk is True, the records are requested by ListRecords method (OAI-PMH protocol), if bulk is False every record is requested by GetRecord method(OAI-PMH protocol).
+Default is True.
     * **from**: the date from which the synchronization starts, it is optional parameter with three options:

         1. **latest**: checks for changes since the last sync